 Following on from the point above, being a director requires ongoing education.
 Learning throughout your board career will be through a combination of formal, informal, and on-the-job training.
 It may benefit you to undertake formal director development prior to joining a board, or very shortly after you find yourself in the director seat.

-6. A level of comfortable congruent with the level of responsibility and accountability that comes with the position of director.
+6. A level of comfort congruent with the level of responsibility and accountability that comes with the position of director.

 As a director, the buck stops with you.
 This means ultimate responsibility and accountability.
 If the proverbial REALLY hits the fan, this can mean significant monetary fines, jail time, disqualification of being a director, and irreparable damage to your reputation.

 Be [somewhat] comfortable with this and use it to spur you to do the job of director very well.